-Are your refinance goals to lower your rate and consequently your mortgage payments?
-In that case, getting a low, fixed-rate loan may be a good choice for you.
-Maybe you are presently in a loan with a high, fixed interest rate, or a mortgage in which the rate of interest varies : an adjustable rate mortgage (ARM).
-Even when interest rates rise, a fixed rate mortgage loan will stay at the same, low interest rate, unlike an ARM.
-If you plan to live in your home for about five more years, a fixed rate loan may be a particulary good option for you.
-However, an ARM with a initial low payment could be a wiser way to reduce your monthly payments if you expect to move in the next few years.
+Are you refinancing primarily to lower your rate and monthly payments?
+In that case, applying for a low, fixed-rate loan might be a good choice for you.
+Perhaps you are currently in a mortgage with a high, fixed interest rate, or a mortgage with which the rate of interest varies - an adjustable rate mortgage (ARM).
+Even as interest rates rise, a fixed-rate mortgage will stay at the same, low interest rate, unlike an ARM.
+If you are not planning on moving in the near future (about 5 years), a fixed-rate mortgage can particularly be a wise choice.
+However, an ARM with a low intitial payment could be a smarter way to lower your mortgage payments if you expect to move in the next few years.

 Consolidating Your Debt

 Do you have other debt, perhaps with a high interest rate, that you want to consolidate?
 If you own any debt with high interest (like credit cards or car loans), you might be able to take care of that debt with a lower rate loan through your refinance, if you have enough equity.

 Paying it off Sooner